 The Tisch Undergraduate Student Council (TUSC) is the undergraduate student governing body for the Tisch School of the Arts and is composed of elected students from the Tisch undergraduate community.
 TUSC serves as the students’ voice to the administration, faculty, and University Senate.
 TUSC runs a number of student events throughout the year, co-sponsors club and community events, allocates money to Tisch clubs, helps plan Orientation, and coordinates the undergraduate team for the All-University Games.
 TUSC is always happy to review proposals for new clubs to enable an evolving, ever-growing Tisch community.

-Being a member of a student organization can be an important factor in both your academic success and your enjoyment of your time here at Tisch.
-While academics always come first at Tisch, extracurricular activities can expand your horizons and help you develop leadership skills that will serve you throughout your career.
+Participating in a student organization can enhance your academic success and your enjoyment of your time here.
+While academics always come first at Tisch, extracurricular activities can expand your horizons and help you develop leadership skills that serve you throughout your career.

-Here at Tisch we have both graduate and undergraduate student councils.
+Tisch has both a graduate and undergraduate student council.
 The councils are the student governing bodies for the Tisch School of the Arts and serve as the students’ voice to the administration, faculty, and University Senate.

 The Graduate Student Organization (GSO) is the main programming body for graduate students at Tisch, working to connect and foster collaboration among Tisch graduate students.
 GSO sponsors programs such as social and networking events and guest speaker presentations.
 In the spring, GSO oversees a grant program to support collaborative projects at the graduate level that are created for the Tisch community.

 The Tisch Office of Student Affairs is available to help you turn your ideas for a new club into a reality.
 Here's how to get started.